top of page

 All of these decisions are intentional and serve the purpose of the work.
 Together they form my unique voice.

-Use the same setup and your work still won't look like mine, your voice will be different, your approach will be different, and your message will be different.
-And so it should be because your photography is a reflection of you.
+Using the same setup, another photographer's work won't look like mine, their voice will be different, their approach will be different, and their message will be different.
+And so it should be because their photography is a reflection of them.

 Christina - Dzeleka Refugee Camp, Malawi for Girls Not Brides